tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step2_info_object.md

 <a href="https://idratherbewriting.com/learnapidoc/assets/files/swagger/index.html" class="noExtIcon"><img src="images/step2swaggeruiprogress.png" class="medium" /></a>

-{: .tip}
-In the `description` property, you might want to provide some basic instructions to users on how to use Swagger UI.
+In the `description` property, in addition to describing your overall API, you might want to provide some basic instructions to users on how to use Swagger UI.
 If there's a test account they should use, you can provide the information they need in this space.